OpenEnroth/OpenEnroth/HACKING.md

 Building on \*nix platforms
 ---------------------------

 This project uses the [CMake](https://cmake.org) build system.
-Use the following commands to clone repository and build (it is recommended to build in a separate directory as shown here):
+Use the following commands to clone the repository and build OpenEnroth:

 ```
 $ git clone https://github.com/OpenEnroth/OpenEnroth.git